petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started.md

 ![Use a variety of metrics to keep tabs on your Liferay Cloud services, including your Liferay DXP instances.](./getting-started/images/07.png)

 !!! note
-    With Liferay SaaS, Liferay Cloud's team monitors your environment regularly to respond to an incident whenever necessary.
+    With Liferay SaaS, Liferay Cloud's team monitors your environment regularly to respond incidents whenever necessary.
 The team can respond to unresponsive or offline sites, as well as signs or trends that can cause downtime in the future.
-The team will contact you whenever a situation requires your own intervention.
-However, you can also stay up-to-date on the status of Liferay Cloud's systems on the [Status page](https://status.liferay.cloud/).
+The team contacts you if a situation requires your own intervention.
+You can also stay up-to-date on the status of Liferay Cloud's systems on the [Status page](https://status.liferay.cloud/).

 ## Customizing Liferay DXP with Client Extensions

-Client extensions allow you to customize your site's features without needing to alter Liferay DXP's code.
-They only interface with Liferay's API's, promoting flexibility and compatibility with different versions of Liferay.
+You can customize your site's features using client extensions, without altering Liferay DXP's code.
+Client extensions interface with Liferay's API's, promoting flexibility and compatibility with different versions of Liferay.

 You can manage client extensions in Liferay SaaS or PaaS from the Liferay Cloud console.
 Because client extensions are purely a method of customization, you must manage the code yourself (via a [Liferay workspace](https://learn.liferay.com/web/guest/w/dxp/building-applications/tooling/liferay-workspace/what-is-liferay-workspace), and *Liferay cannot guarantee support* for issues that may arise with them.